Chicago takes to the air

 Traffic at Meigs declined beginning in the 1980s, partly because of a general business slowdown, more permanently because of the exodus from the Loop of corporate headquarters.
 Realizing that there were many more tourists than flying commuters, City Hall in 1994 announced its intention to close the airport and convert it into a nature park but objections by then-Gov. Jim Edgar forced Daley in 1997 to agree to a deal that would keep Meigs open until 2002.
 Negotiations about its future after that date led to a complex deal was eventually brokered between the city and the State of Illinois—in fact between Daley and former Gov. George Ryan—in which the city agreed to continue operation of Meigs Field until at least 2006 in return for the state’s withdrawal of objections to expanding runways at O’Hare.

 Then, in March 2003, Mayor Richard M Daley shut down Meigs as if he was Eliot Ness busting up a bootleg still.
-Explaining that the field posed temptations to terrorists, he ordered city street crews to invade Meigs and wreck it in the dead of night.
-(The runways were rendered useless when backhoes dug trenches into them.)
+Explaining (without evidence) that the field posed temptations to terrorists, he ordered city street crews with backhoes to invade Meigs and wreck it in the dead of night by digging trenches into the runways.
 No advance warning of the closure was given to the FAA or to the owners of sixteen planes that were thus stranded at the airport.
 The move earned him abuse—"Reich Marshall Daley” was among the more printable descriptions—not only from Meigs users but many who did not care about the airport but were appalled by the mayor's high-handedness.

-Meigs was the best known of Chicagoland’s little airports but it is far from its only one.
-In 1940 there were 60 airports operating within a fifty-mile radius of Chicago’s Loop.
+Meigs was only the best known of Chicagoland’s little airports In 1940 there were 60 airports operating within a fifty-mile radius of Chicago’s Loop.
 For years it was assumed that the rise of the big commercial aircraft had rendered these small fields as outmoded as the old I&M Canal after the advent of the railroads.
 Transportation historian David Young reported that of the region’s 60 airports in operation in 1940, 32 did not survive until the end of 1950, and while ten new ones were built in that time, they were, as new airports must be, built in the ever-more remote hinterland where there was lots of land.
 By 1980, only thirty-one airports remained in all of northeastern Illinois, and their average distance from the Loop was nearly 40 miles.

 By the 1980s the State of Illinois felt obliged to preserve Chicagoland’s remaining general aviation airports by subsidizing their acquisition by local governments.
 Thus have ten Chicagoland park districts, port agencies, airport districts, counties, and municipalities found themselves in the aviation business.
 Seven of the larger fields such as Palwaukee and Du Page were to be upgraded to serve as “reliever’ airports able to handle corporate jets—the latter meeting a need for business travelers in the suburbs that also provided revenue stream for the airports.